Saya32/wellbeing_junction/README.md

 flutter run

 ```
+The user might get an error with other files due to the change in model, therefore, comment out all the files that gives an error.

-Once the users see "Upload is complete now" then change the code back to normal.
+Once the users see "Upload is complete now" on their emulator then change the code back to normal by getting rid of the new code that was added and uncommenting all the code that was commented before.
 The users should also see the self-assesment quiz uploaded at the backend.
 It should look something like below image.
 - ![alt text](image-1.png)

 Once the code are back to how it previously was, the user can run the below command in the terminal to run the app normally in their emualtor.